 Spruce comes from gymnosperm trees which are evergreen conifers.

 They have needles and cones.
-When are investigated under a microscope mostly there are no visible pores in the structure.
+When investigated under a microscope mostly there are no visible pores in the structure.

 The density of Spruce wood is around 400 kg/m3.